serhatarslan-hub/cs244-ICW_testing/README.md

 	    You may need to run `sudo ifdown eth1` and `sudo ifup eth1` after this or reboot the VM.

 - **Batched Execution.** Scapy's way of handling connections involves opening up a new file for every connection to write information about the incoming packets.
 However, in some versions and on some OS's, Scapy fails to close those files before the python process finishes and leaks file pointers.
 Since our tester opens many connections in one run, we encountered `[Errno 24] Too many open files` errors after some number of connections.
 This error prevented us to collect information for new connections.
 As a workaround, we provide a way to run the tests in batches.
 We have run the tests in 15 batches each with 1257 URLs to test.
 The batched execution steps are aggregated detailed in the `reproduce_results_batched.sh` script.

+- **Using a smaller MSS for higher fidelity.** Although the original paper uses MSS of 100 bytes, we concluded that MSS of 64 bytes would be safer for ICW filling.
+Our decision was confirmed when we compared the two sizes in our preliminary experiments as more URLs were categorized as Category 1.